Murals of Acceptance

 We believe that change and connectivity is in the power of art.
 The goal of Murals of Acceptance is to bring art to all people in public spaces.

-We have the honor of collaborating with the greatest artists of our time to create murals and art that speak to acceptance and provoke love and respect to every passerby.
+We have the honor of collaborating with the greatest artists of our time, like Kerry James Marshall, to create murals and art that speak to acceptance and provoke love and respect to every passerby.

 We will be partnering with municipalities and private owners of museums, public buildings, and historic landmarks to provide us with exterior walls.